The life of an EY consultant in Western Europe

 If you want to read more consulting life from different firms and regions, check out some other reports below:

-Ace the case interview with our dedicated preparation packages.
+Ace your consulting applications with our dedicated preparation packages.

 Leave a Reply